-SYMPTOM SOLUTION SYMPTOM The stock stops but the feed-rollers continue to turn.
+SYMPTOM SOLUTION The stock stops but the feed-rollers continue to turn.
 This is a traction or friction problem.
 Make sure your stock is not binding in the guides.
 Make sure the stock is of consistent width.
 Saw ripping is inadequate.
 Make sure stock is the proper width for the knife profile.
 Make sure the head is set at the correct height.
 Check the rollers to see if they have a glossier than normal build-up.
 Clean the gloss or pitch build up off the rollers.
-Make sure adequate spring pressure is being applied to the rollers.7) Check the base or bed for rust or scars.8) Replace worn rollers.
+Make sure adequate spring pressure is being applied to the rollers.
+Check the base or bed for rust or scars.
+Replace worn rollers.
 One roller stops while the other continues to operate.
 Check for a loose set screw on one of the two chain sprockets involved with the roller that won't operate.
-Both rollers will not turn Check for a blown fuse in the Vari-Feed control.
-The armature fuse is a 1 amp fuse, and the line fuse is a 5 amp fuse.
-Both fuses are 1 / 4 "x1 1 / 4 " The toggle switch for the Vari-Feed may be in the off position.
-The motor electrical plug may not be fully engaged in its receptacle.
+Both feed rollers turn until you try to engage stock and then both stop.
+Check for a broken roll pin in the P108 bronze gear, 54-504 assembly.
+Check the pin with a paper clip wire.
+If the wire will not go in one end of the pin and out the other, the pin is broken.
+The pin is a 1/8" diameter spring tension roll pin 5/8" long.
+Neither feed roller will turn even in the absence of stock.
+Check for a broken fiber drive, P117.
+Check for a broken primary shaft, P203.
+Check for a stripped small bronze worm gear, P105, inside the gear box.